 The CAREN is used for the rehabilitation of Glenrose patients as well as Canadian Forces personnel presenting with both physical and psychological injuries.
 The system can be used to treat a wide variety of conditions including stroke, amputation, traumatic brain injury, multiple orthopedic trauma, spinal cord injury, postural instability, sports injury, burns and psychiatric disorders such as phobias and PTSD.
-The CAREN software allows users to create and modify the applications to meet individual goals of therapy as determined by the clinical staff.
 Applications can be scaled to provide the appropriate challenge for all levels of the rehabilitation spectrum.

 The most unique aspect of the CAREN is that it creates a safe, controlled, scalable therapeutic environment for patients and soldiers requiring physical and mental rehabilitation.
 It allows participants to interact with the simulated environment for immediate feedback on performance.
 By using various therapeutic modalities, clinicians are able to implement a personalized program focusing on the specific needs of each patient.
 As the patient’s function improves, the system can adapt to maintain a challenge for the patient.
 Other important features are its motivating and engaging scenario that are presented in a “game like” environment, and the ability to layer tasks to increase the challenge.

 The CAREN allows participants to interact with the simulated environment for immediate feedback on performance.
 Various therapeutic modalities are combined within one system, allowing a clinician to implement a personalized program that focuses on a patient’s specific needs.
 By shifting their weight, or by reaching, stepping or walking, a patient is able to control the platform motion on screen.
 In this way, the patient’s balance and mobility can be assessed, with the option of adding on other activities, for example, upper extremity reaching and coordination, visual field awareness, distractors and cognitive tasks.